-Research costs are those related to taking part in the trial.
-Often these costs are not covered by health insurance, but they may be covered by the trial’s sponsor, the organization or entity funding the clinical trial.
+Research costs are costs related to taking part in a clinical trial.
+These costs are often not covered by health insurance plans, but they may be covered by the trial’s sponsor, the organization or entity funding the clinical trial.
 Again, it is important for you to check to determine exactly what is covered.

 - The treatment under study

-- Lab tests performed purely for research purposes
+- Lab tests performed solely for research purposes

-- Additional X-rays and imaging tests performed solely for the trial
+- Additional X-rays and imaging tests performed solely for research purposes

 Additionally, when you take part in a trial, you may have extra doctor visits that you would not have with standard treatment.
 These extra visits can add costs for transportation and child care.
 Information about resources that can provide help with these and other costs can be found in the Support & Survivorship section.

-*Clinical research trials may be sponsored—developed and supported by—a number of different organizations and entities, including:
+*Clinical trials may be sponsored—developed and supported by—a number of different organizations and entities, including:

 - Pharmaceutical or biotechnology companies